BioGenies/MetaboModelleR/README.md

 ### Citation (coming soon)

 Grzesiak K., Ciborowski M., Burdukiewicz M. (2022).
 MetaboModeller: efficient processing of GC-MS and LC-MS data.
 XXXYYY, doi.

+### Acknowledgements

+This project was supported by ...